avakian439/proiect-facultate/README.md

 # proiect-facultate

 requires nodejs
-to run project, press f5 or type "npx vite"
+to run project, press f5 or type "npx vite" for now